tristan852/kite/README.md

 ![GitHub License](https://img.shields.io/github/license/tristan852/kite)
 ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/tristan852/kite)

-Kite is a high-performance Connect Four solver capable of evaluating any valid board position within practical time bounds, even on modest hardware.
-It is suitable for building AI bots, integrating into GUI applications, or analyzing positions programmatically.
+Kite is a high-performance Connect Four solver capable of solving any board position within practical time bounds, even on modest hardware.
+It can be used to power AI bots with adjustable playing strength — from deliberately weak to perfectly optimal, making only provably best moves.
+Kite is suitable for building AI opponents, integrating into GUI applications, or analyzing positions programmatically.

 Internally, Kite leverages **bitboards**, **alpha-beta pruning**, **position hashing**, **symmetry reduction**, and **opening book lookups** to provide fast and accurate game tree evaluation.